 In a separate study, mice with tumors were tested based on the theory that a lack of oxygen may cause a higher risk of cancer.
 Researchers placed these mice in a low-oxygen environment to simulate sleep apnea effects, finding that the cancers had increased more rapidly than those in a more stabilized environment.
 Some believe the possible development of extra blood vessels to compensate for the lack of oxygen might cultivate cancer to spread more quickly, but there have been no studies to determine the true cause.

 Though there is still much to discover in the possible link between sleep apnea and cancer; it is important for those who are suffering from sleep apnea to seek treatment as soon as possible to prevent any possible health risks from developing.
-To learn more about sleep apnea treatment options, call or email Dr. Roubal at his dental office today to schedule a consultation.
+To learn more about sleep apnea treatment options, Contact us today to schedule a consultation.